 Säfholm explains that Gedea’s goal is to reach global distribution as quickly as possible, with Europe set as their first market for approval to be sold over the counter.
 More clinical trials are needed to be available in the United States, but Säfholm says the company’s next scheduled trials are specifically designed to meet the requirement for the U.S. market.

 Gedea wants to find a global pharmaceutical company to handle the marketing and sales of pHyph.
 “Our intention is not to market and sell ourselves,” explains Säfholm.
 “We will be able to reach patients quicker than if you would try to build up sales channels on your own.”

 “...Since the competition is extremely high, it is necessary to consult others for help.”

-Initially backed by LU holding, the investment arm of Lund University’s innovation department that invests in startups based on research done at the university, Gedea Biotech has been approved for EU-funding, through Horizon 2020's Fast Track to Innovation (FTI) programme by three million Euro.
+Initially backed by LU Holding, the investment arm of Lund University’s innovation department that invests in startups based on research done at the university, Gedea Biotech has been approved for EU-funding, through Horizon 2020's Fast Track to Innovation (FTI) programme.